Skip to main content

 Seat of the Pants Feel:

 The car felt more composed with the 9LR wing.
-The DIY wing got the job done, but exceeding the traction limit was always a very engaging situation.
+The DIY Winglogic wing got the job done, but exceeding the traction limit was always a very engaging situation, more than likely due to my setup more than the wing itself.
 The 9LR wing delivered a more confidence inspiring and controlled experience, which translated to slightly better speeds.

 Conclusion:

 The 9LR wing improved top speed, exit speeds, and lap time — all without any downsides that could be felt.
-For anyone running a C5 competitively, this is one of those bolt-ons that just makes sense.
+Average speeds in turns 2-5 also improved, which is entirely a section about handling.
+So, for anyone running a C5 competitively, this is one of those bolt-ons that just makes sense.

 The flipside of all this, is that the DIY Winglogic option performed admirably next to the 9LR wing.
 While a loss is a loss... when something Honda Priced goes up against something Corvette priced, just how big is that win?

-If you’re looking to upgrade your aero, check out 9LR’s offerings for the C5 Corvette for the fastest option, or if you're looking to do something yourself for a lower cost and pretty comparable results, checkout Wing-Logic, or Shred Jesse's article on how to do a DIY chassis mounted wing.
+If you’re looking to upgrade your aero, check out 9LR’s offerings for the C5 Corvette for the fastest option, or if you're looking to do something yourself for a lower cost and pretty comparable results, checkout Wing-Logic, and be sure to check out Shred Jesse's article on how to do a DIY chassis mounted wing.